andychu/webpipe/doc/webpipe.md

 The initial motivation for webpipe was to show R plots in a browser, avoiding the remote X11 protocol in favor of HTTP.

-First start the notifier and the server:
+First start the renderer and server:

-    $ webpipe run
+    $ wp run

-This creates a new "session", e.g. `2014-02-17`.
-It listens for files in the `~/webpipe/input` directory, and then renders them to HTML in the `~/webpipe/s/2014-02-17` directory.
+This creates a new "session", e.g. `2014-04-03`.
+Files can be put in the `~/webpipe/input` directory, and then they are rendered to HTML in the `~/webpipe/s/2014-02-17` directory.

 Visit http://localhost:8989/ in your browser.